JesseSchwartz25/StockMarketRegretCalculator/README.md

 ### Future features

 In the future, I would like to add a few features.
-They include, but are not limited to: tracking a cumulative total of money gained/lost, turning that number into a 'regret score' to help gamify the website, adding the ability to submit multiple stocks at once (this is more a problem with the free API key than anything)
+They include, but are not limited to: tracking a cumulative total of money gained/lost, turning that number into a 'regret score' to help gamify the website, adding the ability to submit multiple stocks at once (this is more a problem with the free API key than anything), and learning more about the API to deal with unexpected cases, allowing the user to input any date, rather than just Fridays.